ChrisSantosLang/MADChairs/README.md

 * BUFFER_INIT: How many seconds to remove from MAX_TIME if players to not request extra time
 * TIMER_DISPLAY_AT: Allow players to request extra time when this many seconds remain
 * TIMER_INCREMENT: How many more seconds to allow when players request extra time
+* QUESTION_TIMER: How many seconds to allow for the question after round 2

 Some specal data columns of note:
 * participant.skill_rating: The participant's [trueskill](https://trueskill.org/) rating at the end of the game